Storage shelf life tips for Turmeric scrubs

 Step 2: Exfoliate (2-3x Weekly)

 Apply turmeric body scrub using gentle circular motions for 2-3 minutes.
-Skin renews approximately every 40-56 days[3]—consistent exfoliation accelerates this process.
+Learn more about the benefits of body scrubs.

 Rinse thoroughly with lukewarm water.
 Pat skin dry—don't rub.